Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Introduction

 \IEEEPARstart{T}he U.S. Department of Energy recently warned that by 2030, the number of power outages in the United States could increase by up to 100 times.
 This alarm is driven by aging infrastructure, rising electricity demand, rapid distributed energy resource (DER) growth, increasing cyber-physical complexity, and the surge of artificial intelligence (AI)‑driven data centers with challenging load profiles \cite{doe2025}.
 As large-scale outages become more frequent, the ability to restore power quickly and reliably, especially at the distribution level, becomes vital to grid resilience and public safety.

 Distribution system restoration refers to re-energizing network segments after a blackout, often through localized microgrid (MG) formation and DER dispatch\cite{chen2017modernizing}.
 While extensive research has addressed restoration strategies such as optimization-based scheduling \cite{zhang2021two, maharjan2025distribution} and reinforcement learning approach \cite{vu2023multi}\cite{fazlhashemi2025distribution}, few have examined the growing risk posed by the shift toward data-driven restoration planning and its associated cyber vulnerabilities.
 This vulnerability stems from a critical dependency.
-Modern restoration relies on predicted load information generated by AI-based forecasting models.
-Because these models rely on external and often unverified inputs such as weather data, they present a new cyberattack surface that remains largely unaddressed in current restoration frameworks. {Such vulnerabilities can be exploited by attackers with the objective to disrupt the feasibility of restoration plans and cause secondary blackouts.}
+Modern restoration increasingly relies on predicted load information generated by AI-based forecasting models\cite{epri_ps39a_2025}.
+These models rely on external and often unverified inputs such as weather data which lacks rigorous cryptographic authentication \cite{nist_ot_2023}.
+Thus they present a new cyberattack surface that remains largely unaddressed in current restoration frameworks.
+Such vulnerabilities can be exploited by attackers with the objective of disrupting restoration-plan feasibility and preventing critical load pickup.